paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 Import statements by validators are processed in `fn handle_import_statements()`.
 The function has got three main responsibilities:
-* Initiate participation in disputes.
+* Initiate participation in disputes and sending out of any existing own approval vote in case of a raised dispute.
 * Persist all fresh votes in the database.
 Fresh votes in this context means votes that are not already processed by the node.
 * Spam protection on all invalid (`DisputeStatement::Invalid`) votes.
 Please check the SpamSlots